finos/plexus-interop/README.md

 * Copy documentation sources - `plexus-interop/docs` to `plexus-interop-docs/docs`
 * Copy generated documentation - `plexus-interop/bin/html5` to `plexus-interop-docs` (project root)
 * Go to `plexus-interop-docs`, push the changes and raise PR against `gh-pages` branch

+## License
+The code in this repository is distributed under the Apache License, Version 2.0.

+Copyright 2017-2019 Plexus Interop Deutsche Bank AG